Gen-AI-In-Software-Development/List-Of-Units/Unit05-Generating-Documentation-From-Code-And-Code-From-Documentation/README.md

 ### Example 5.2 prompt: Please generate a complete Java program from the following documentation:

-// Post-condition: An empty X and O board is displayed in the console void showBoard()
+// Post-condition: An empty X and O board is displayed on the console

+void showBoard()

 // Pre-condition: An X and O board is provided as input.

-// Post-condition: The board is modified with a new X at a new row and column. void getXMoveFromUser(char board[][])
+// Post-condition: The board is modified with a new X at a new row and column.

+void getXMoveFromUser(char board[][])

 // Pre-condition: An X and O board is provided as input.

-// Post-condition: The board is modified with a new O at a new row and column. void getOMoveFromUser(char board[][])
+// Post-condition: The board is modified with a new O at a new row and column.

+void getOMoveFromUser(char board[][])

-// Post-condition: returns true if X is a winner boolean x-is-a-winner(char board[])
+// Post-condition: returns true if X is a winner

+boolean x-is-a-winner(char board[])

-// Post-condition: returns true if O is a winner boolean o-is-a-winner(char board[])
+// Post-condition: returns true if O is a winner

+boolean o-is-a-winner(char board[])

 // interact with a user and allow the user to select moves.
 // the x moves always move first.
 // Stop when we have a winner

 public void main()

 ```